freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-186-connectedness-of-a-network/index.md

 ---
-title: Problem 186: Connectedness of a network
+title: Connectedness of a network
 ---
 ## Problem 186: Connectedness of a network